 A QUALITY RESCUE GROUP - WHAT ELSE DOES THAT MEAN?

 Quality rescue groups will ASK you the right questions!

-An experienced group will WANT to know about your environment/life, how many family members are living with you and if they will be helping or okay with the foster dog.
-They will want to know about the other animals you have (how many & what kind) - they will want to see if those animals will be accepting of another animal and go over options if they are not.
+An experienced group will WANT to know about your environment/life, how many family members are living with you and if they will be helping with or at least accepting of a foster dog.
+They will want to know about the other animals you have (how many and what kind).
+They will want to determine for themselves if those animals will be accepting of another animal and go over options if they are not.
 They will want to know if you have the knowledge of fostering in general and for the specific breed you may be choosing (side note here - no experience does not mean you don't qualify!
 It just means that a good group will take this, and everything else, into consideration when finding the right match).
-An experienced rescue group will also want to know if you are willing and able to follow their guidelines for fostering one of their dogs and if you will be on point about communicating concerns that may come up during your journey with your new friend.
+An experienced rescue group will want to know if you are willing and able to follow their guidelines for fostering one of their dogs.
+They'll want to know if you'll be willing to communicate concerns that may arise during your journey with your new friend.
 They will want to make you aware that it can take time to find a forever family and will want to know if you are completely on board.

 -What will they supply to get you started? (crate, bowls, blankets, collar, leash etc. . .)

 -Will they take care of the foster dog's medical/vet needs?